A change to surveyor guidance could be a lifeline for homeowners trapped by this insidious plant

 The law requires that a property owner declares the presence of any Japanese knotweed on their property when they come to sell.

-If you are planning to buy a property where Japanese knotweed is present, the lender will normally require assurances that it will be removed before they transfer funds.
-This usually requires a management plan by a professional eradication company.
+If you are planning to buy a property where Japanese knotweed is present, the lender will normally require assurances that it will be dealt with before they transfer funds.
+This can often require a management plan by a professional eradication company.

 Japanese knotweed removal